buberdds/TwigDebugBundle/README.markdown

         $bundles[] = new IdealTech\TwigDebugBundle\IdealTechTwigDebugBundle();

 4.
-You must add the following configuration in your configuration file that is loaded for the development environment:
+You must add the following configuration in your configuration file which is loaded into the development environment:

     twig:
         base_template_class:  "IdealTech\TwigDebugBundle\Twig\Template"